Cardiology

 - Angina: Angina is not a disease, but a symptom of a heart condition that causes blood vessels to narrow and constricts the blood supply to the muscles.
 Common signs of angina include chest tightness, feeling sick or nauseous, dizziness, and shortness of breath, among others.
 Angina can result in heart attack, fainting, and sudden cardiac death.

 - High cholesterol: Cholesterol is a wax-like substance that serves as a building block for cell tissues, and assists in bile production in the liver.
-However, when cholesterol is high, fat deposits build into plaque, blocking or slowing down the flow of blood through the arteries.
+However, when cholesterol levels are high, fat deposits build up into plaque, blocking or slowing the flow of blood through the arteries.
 Particularly, this slow blood flow can cause damage to the heart and brain.

 - Arrhythmia: This disorder occurs when the heart beats too fast (tachycardia) or irregular heartbeat (bradycardia).
-Symptoms of arrhythmia include heart flutter, racing heartbeat, slow heartbeat, chest pain, and shortness of breath, among others.
+Symptoms of arrhythmia include a fluttering heartbeat, a racing heartbeat, a slow heartbeat, chest pain, shortness of breath, and others.

-- Coronary artery disease: When the coronary arteries become inflamed from plaque build-up, they can become diseased and lead to atherosclerosis.
-Symptoms of coronary artery disease include shortness of breath, angina, and, if the arteries are completely blocked, heart attack.
+- Coronary artery disease: When the coronary arteries become inflamed due to plaque buildup, they can become diseased, leading to atherosclerosis.
+Symptoms of coronary artery disease include shortness of breath, angina, and, if the arteries are completely blocked, a heart attack.